What is Buccal Fat Removal? Procedure, Cost, Recovery & Results

 What is Buccal Fat Removal?

-Buccal fat removal, also known as buccal lipectomy, is a surgical procedure designed to reduce the fullness of the lower cheeks by partially or completely removing the buccal fat pads.
+Buccal fat removal, also known as buccal lipectomy or cheek reduction surgery, is a surgical procedure designed to reduce the fullness of the lower cheeks by partially or completely removing the buccal fat pads.
+The goal is to create more defined facial contours, enhance cheekbone prominence, and achieve a slimmer, more sculpted appearance.
 This procedure typically involves:

 1. Creating an incision inside the mouth (typically near the second upper molar)